HuMingLab/iQTL_RNA/README.md

 5.	fastq R1 = FASTQ file for R1
 6.	fastq R2 = FASTQ file for R2

-Here are the detailed steps to this pipeline:
+Here are the detailed steps to this pipeline: (Be sure to fill out all the locations for index, gff, fasta, and annotation files)

 Step 1: Indexing pseudo-genome fasta file using STAR
 	Input: pseudo-genome fasta file, annotation gtf file
 	Output: A folder that contains STAR indexing information